 POP Power extends the Museum’s commitment to postwar American and international art, showcasing many of the most popular artists of the second half of the 20th and the early 21st centuries.
 The exhibition is being organized by the Jordan D. Schnitzer and His Family Foundation, and will first travel to the Taubman Museum of Art, Roanoke, Virginia.

-The exhibition will be on view June 6 to September 13, 2020.
+The exhibition will be on view to the general public June 17 to September 13, 2020.
 Members will have exclusive access to the exhibition beginning June 6.
 Click here to join today

 Thank you to our generous exhibition sponsors!